• My series on making a Newtonian telescope

-The date is Saturday, October 15, 2022, with a rain date of October 22.
-We suggest arriving near sundown, which will occur at about 6:30 on the 15th, and about 6:20 on the 22nd.
+The date is Saturday, April 22, 2023 with a rain & cloud date of April 29.
+We suggest arriving near sundown, which will occur at a few minutes before 8 pm on the 22nd and a few minutes after 8 pm on the 29th.
+It will get truly dark about an hour later.

-It’s about 45 minutes by car from where I-66 intersects I-495 by car.
-The last two miles of road are dirt and gravel, and you will need to walk about 300 yards from where you park.
+Hopewell is about 45 minutes by car from where I-66 intersects the DC beltway.
+The last two miles of road are dirt and gravel, and you will need to walk about 200 meters/yards from where you park.
 We do have electricity, and a heated cabin, but since we have no running water, we have an outhouse and hand sanitizer instead.

 We are located about 30 miles west of the Beltway on Bull Run Mountain – a ridge that overlooks Haymarket VA from an elevation of 1100 feet, near the intersection of I-66 and US-15.
 Detailed directions are below.